-SpaceX returns to flight with Falcon 9 rocket launch
+SpaceX returns to flight for Iridium roll-out

 The American SpaceX rocket company has resumed flights, launching a Falcon 9 vehicle from the Vandenberg Air Force Base on the California coast.